55 Best Dog Names for German Shepherd Puppies

 Verina - Means "protector."

-Names from German Composers, Writers, and Philosphers
+3. Names of German Composers, Writers, and Philosophers

 Amadeus - A child prodigy of the Classical era in Austria, Wolfgang Amadeus Mozart began composing at the age of five.
 During his short lifetime, he composed over 600 works.
 His operas and symphonies are perhaps the finest in musical history.
 Among his most recognized works are The Marriage of Figaro, Don Giovanni, Requiem, and The Magic Flute.
 While Mozart achieved acclaim during his lifetime, financial security remained elusive.
 At his death, which remains somewhat mysterious (118 different causes have been posited), he was buried in a common grave.
 Following his death, interest in and enthusiasm for his work grew substantially.